 Feeding: These species are omnivorous, which means they will eat both plant and animal material.

 Breeding: It is easy to breed white cloud minnows.
-To breed white cloud minnows them feed them high nutrition live food such as daphnia and brine shrimp.
+To breed white cloud minnows feed them high nutrition live food such as daphnia and brine shrimp.

 White clouds are egg scatterers; they drop their eggs freely among the vegetation and gravel.
 The eggs will hatch within two or three days.
 White cloud minnows do not cannibalize their eggs.
 Because of this, adults can be left in the breeding tank after spawning.